 State – the state in which the request currently sits.

 Use the top-left drop-down field to switch between viewing All States (default) to viewing all part requests in a particular state.
 Use the search field to quickly find a part request, based on Created By, Assignee or Description fields.
-Part requests can be sorted by any column possessing the control – click on the control, or the column name.
+Part requests can be sorted by any column that offers the control – click on the control, or the column name.

 You can access the detailed page for a part request by clicking on its ID.

-Accessing the detailed page for a part request from the main Part Requests page.
+Accessing the detailed page for a part request, from the main Part Requests page.

 Editing a Part Request

-To edit a part request, access its detailed page then click the button at the top-right of the page.
-Notice also that a Comment field is available.
+To edit a part request, access its detailed page, then click the button at the top-right of the page.
+Notice also, that a Comment field is available.
 This is specifically for adding some explanatory text in relation to any modification to the request.
 This is separate to the Commenting feature available outside of editing the request.

 Accessing the form with which to edit an existing part request.

 Make changes as required, then click .
 To back out without making changes, click .

 Upon creation of a part request, the requestor, and applicable members of the Librarian role, can view the request entry and its cumulative History data.